chandran-jr/Noteify/dataset-training/readme.md

-The dataset and validation set i used for training
+The dataset and validation set i used for training obtained from kaggle